mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 ## Directives

-Directives describe the execution behaviour of the process, from telling it how much compute resources to reserve, to where it should put the results.
+Directives describe the execution behaviour of the process, from the compute resources to reserve, to where it should put the results.
 There are lots of directives described in the [documentation](https://www.nextflow.io/docs/latest/process.html#directives), which allow you to customise the running of your workflow to your infrastructure.
 The directives should appear before the input, output, when, and